katerlloyd/data_structures_tutorial/1-stacks.md

 docking_procedure.append("1.
 Maintain orbit with space station")
 ```

-Now that the steps have all been added, we can remove them once they have been completed and stop once the stack is empty.
+Now that the steps have all been added, we can remove them once they have been completed and stop once the stack is empty and there is nothing left to do.

 ```python
 while len(docking_procedure) != 0: